Guided Meta-Policy Search: Guided Meta-Policy Search

 \section{Guided Meta-Policy Search}

 Existing meta-RL algorithms generally perform meta-learning from scratch with on-policy methods.
 This typically requires a large number of samples during meta-training.
-What if we instead formulate meta-training as a data-driven process, where the agent had previously learned a variety tasks with standard multi-task reinforcement learning techniques, and now must use the data collected from those tasks for meta-training?
-Can we use this experience or these policies in meaningful way during meta-training?
+What if we instead formulate meta-training as a data-driven process, where the agent had previously learned a variety of tasks with standard multi-task reinforcement learning techniques, and now must use the data collected from those tasks for meta-training?
+Can we use this experience or these policies in meaningful ways during meta-training?
 Our goal is to develop an approach that can use these previously learned skills to guide the meta-learning process.
-While we will still require on-policy data, we will require considerably less of it than what we would need without using this prior experience.
+While we will still require on-policy data for inner loop sampling, we will require considerably less of it than what we would need without using this prior experience.
 Surprisingly, as we will show in our experiments, separating meta-training into two phases in this way -- a phase that individually solves the meta-training tasks and a second phase that uses them for meta-learning -- actually requires less total experience overall, as the individual tasks can be solved using highly-efficient off-policy reinforcement learning methods that actually require less experience taken together than a single meta-RL training phase.
 We can also improve sample efficiency during meta-training even further by incorporating explicit demonstrations.

-In this section, we describe our approach, analyze its theoretical properties, and discuss its practical implementation in multiple real world scenarios.
+In the rest of this section, we describe our approach, analyze its theoretical properties, and discuss its practical implementation in multiple real world scenarios.